shariq1989/cookbook/content/recipe/cold_brew.md

 +++
 title = "Cold Brew Coffee - The Brewing Process" date = "2020-01-18"
 description = "About 3 years ago my husband and I had a sit-down about my iced coffee obsession.
 Hello Dutch Bro's and Starbucks Cold Brew with Cascara Cold Foam, am I right?
-That conversation ended with the purchase of a Cold Brew Toddy.
+That conversation ended with the purchase of a new Cold Brew Toddy.
 My life has changed for the better since that moment.
 I have also successfully convinced many of my friends to purchase a Toddy of their own.
 Like me, I hope you experience the joy the comes with a quick cold brew coffee made right in your own home." tags = [
     "beverages",
 ]
 thumbnail= "images/classiccoldbrew.jpeg"
 +++

-Servings: 12 <!--more-->
+Servings: About 12 <!--more-->

 #### INGREDIENTS